datacraft-dsc/DEPs/6/README.md

 ## Motivation

-The Ocean ecosystem provides decentralised marketplaces for relevant AI-related data services.
+The data ecosystem provides decentralised marketplaces for relevant AI-related data services.
-There is a need for a standardised **interface** for the invocation of compute operations so that different implementations can be provided and invoked by users of the Ocean Protocol.
+There is a need for a standardised **interface** for the invocation of compute operations so that different implementations can be provided and invoked by users in the data ecosystem.

-Example of operations that could be offered by Ocean actors:
+Example of operations that could be offered by data ecosystem actors:

 * A data cleaning operation that removes noise from data
 * A model training operation that returns a trained model given training data